 - Freshly cracked Pepper to taste

 - Preheat oven to 400 degrees Fahrenheit

-- Remove the leaves off of one of the rosemary sprigs, reserve to side.
+- Remove the leaves off of one of the rosemary sprigs, reserve to the side.
 In a bowl, combine olive oil, lemon zest, reserved rosemary.

 - Cut off your long Rosemary springs in 2 pieces each, reserved

-- Use clean hands or a baster brush if you are more comfortable doing so to liberally apply olive oil to roasting chicken
+- Use clean hands or a baster brush if you are more comfortable doing so to liberally apply olive oil to the roasting chicken

 - Season the roasting chicken on both sides with blood orange zest, kosher salt, and freshly ground pepper